Raiders headquarters land deal offered by city near Vegas

 "The Raiders have been Gypsies over the years, starting in Oakland, then moving to El Segundo (LA) for a few years, then back to Oakland and now Las Vegas.
 Where to next?"
 Henderson resident Adrian Woodhouse wrote the city council in an email.

-On Wednesday, commissioners in Clark County approved a development agreement with the team that spells out public safety and infrastructure improvements in and around the Raiders stadium.
+On Wednesday, commissioners in Clark County approved a development agreement with the team that spells out public safety and infrastructure improvements that the Raiders will pay for in and around the stadium.

 The agreement calls for widening sidewalks, improving roadways, installing and modifying traffic signals, and building any needed pedestrian bridges.

 The team agreed to install about $1.4 million worth of public safety equipment at the stadium and an emergency operations center.
-The document outlining the development agreement did not include a finalized plan for the thousands of county-mandated parking spaces.
+The development agreement did not include a finalized plan for the thousands of county-mandated parking spaces.

-Note: This story has been corrected to show that officials in Henderson, Nevada, approved the resolution Tuesday.